Michael Pearce MBE, Registered MBACP

 - Suicidal thoughts

 - Work-related stress

 Fees and Funding

 Vale Therapy is a private counselling service, welcoming clients who either self-fund their sessions or via a charity/work funded entry.
 I can also invoice employers who wish to provide funded therapy for a staff member.
-The first session is Free, all sessions are 50 minutes.
+The first session is £20, and all sessions are 1 hour long.

-Individual £40 and Couples fee: £50 per 50 minute session. payment is due at the end of each session.
-There are confessions available please ask when making your first appointment.
+Individual £40-£60 on a sliding scale.
+Couples fee: are £50-£75 on a sliding scale per 1 hour session. payment is due at the end of each session.
+There are concessions available please ask when making your first appointment.

 First Session £20

 You can pay for your sessions by cash, card and cheque payable to Michael Pearce MBE, at the end of the session or by Bank transfer (Bank Details available at bottom of invoice).

 Once you have contacted me to set up an appointment for an initial counselling session, I will make the arrangements for you and book a session time to suit you.
 At this point, I am committing to our appointment.
 So I also ask for your commitment by requesting that you give me your details to reserve the appointment time (unless you have booked via a company or charity).